lammps/lammps/doc/src/balance.rst

    *Niter* is specified as 10, the cutting plane will typically be positioned to 1 part in 1000 accuracy (relative to the perfect target position).
 For *Niter* = 20, it will be accurate to 1 part in a million.
-Thus there is no need ot set *Niter* to a large value.
+Thus there is no need to set *Niter* to a large value.
    LAMMPS will check if the threshold accuracy is reached (in a dimension) is less iterations than *Niter* and exit early.
 However, *Niter* should also not be set too small, since it will take roughly